 In Closing

 In closing what I want you to know is that therapy is both hard and rewarding.
 My promise to you is to climb in the muck and help you sort it out until you no longer need me.
-If you are ready to schedule an intake, email me, call or text me, schedule online, or use the contact form.
+If you are ready to schedule an intake, use the contact form below.

 The cost of counseling is a very important part of the decision about which therapist is right for you.
 It’s important to know that counseling fees vary by therapist, region, time, and specialty.
 It is true therapy costs money but it also takes time and requires a high level of commitment from both you and me.
 Therapy as an investment in your future.
 It can literally change the course of your your future and your relationships, and bring you to a place of healing.
 It could even save your life.